Ognjen-Radisic/Trello-Assistant-React-Redux/README.md

 To run and edit the project, clone the project to your computer, `cd` into the project directory and follow the instructions below for your javascript package manager of choice.

 After cloning you will need to create `.env` file with your own TRELLO API_KEY and TOKEN variables (see example below).
-Create trello account and follow official api documentation https://developer.atlassian.com/cloud/trello/rest/api-group-actions/
+Create trello account and follow official api documentation to gain more understanding how everything works https://developer.atlassian.com/cloud/trello/rest/api-group-actions/

+After you login on your trello account visit this link to get API KEY and generate API TOKEN (https://trello.com/app-key)

 ```javascript
 REACT_APP_TRELLO_KEY=<YOUR_TRELLO_KEY>